OWASP/www-board/tab_resources.md

 ### Board functions

-- Vision, Values, and Mission.
+- **Vision, Values, and Mission**.
 OWASP has a new mission for the first time in 20 years.
 A strong and clear mission statement provides a lens for the Foundation to prioritize, or do less of, or not do at all.
-- Strategic direction.
+- **Strategic direction**.
 Each Board should set their goals, priorities, and strategic direction in a special general meeting early in the year
-- Fiduciary duty.
+- **Fiduciary duty**.
 Directors are accountable for Board decisions and Foundation actions
-- Financial oversight.
+- **Financial oversight**.
 The budget is set between September and November each year, and must be approved in the first general meeting of the year to permit spending on programs above the Executive Director's signing authority.
 If you want to get something done that will cost funds or better bring money to the Foundation, it needs to be in each upcoming budget, or it won't happen.
-- Fundraising.
+- **Fundraising**.
 Every non-profit needs to fundraise.
 The Board must focus on bringing in funds, corporate members, sponsors, and donations.

-The Board delegates operational aspects to the Foundation.
-Please work through the Executive Director when directing the Foundation, so that staff don't end up with 7 bosses.

-The Board has delegated some of its powers to various committees.
-The Committees are governed by the Committees policy, and advise the Board, and have some decision making power relating to their charter.
-Committees are asked to provide a budget and objectives each year.
-The Board must approve the budget, and can scale back or increase funding.
-The Committee can spend budgeted money, but is not authorized to spend unbudgeted funds.
-Each committee has its own charter, published on the main website.
-This doesn't mean the Board can't make decisions in these areas, but should consult with the Committee prior to any motion, consider their advice, and ensure there is general support for a motion within the charter area.
+The Board can make motions on any topic as long as they do not attempt to bind future Boards, or if a motion contravenes our mission, bylaws, or policies.
+No Board may bind a future Board.
+Binding future Boards doesn't work, because every Board can change the mission, bylaws, policies, and can alter, reverse, or annul any past motion.
+If the Board wishes to undertake policy or culture reform or transformation, they should do so with care and with a great deal of consultation with key stakeholders as well as the wider community.

 ### Running for election

 If you are passionate about OWASP, being a Director of a non-profit is an awesome experience, but it can also be exhausting.
 If you have limited time, being a Director may not be for you.
-Board officers have more duties, and Board members at large are strongly encouraged to be a Board champion for a mission goal, such as Projects, Chapters, Members, Events, Outreach, or fundraising.
+Board officers have more duties than General Members At Large.
+General Members at Large (i.e. those that aren't the Chair, Vice Chair, Secretary, or Treasurer) are strongly encouraged to be a Board champion for a mission goal, such as Projects, Chapters, Members, Events, Outreach, or fundraising.

 If you want to run for election, you must have 12 months continuous membership in good standing, and nominate yourself when the call for candidates comes out.
 More details are maintained in the [elections page](https://owasp.org/www-board/elections/), including results.

 ### Onboarding for new Board Members

-In the week after a new Board member has been elected, the OWASP Foundation will work with you to get your address to ensure everyone has received the Board induction books and Board Source either electronically or physically.
-There's a great Board training series on Board Source, which we need you to complete.
-Dawn will send you the instructions on how to sign up for it.
+In the week after a new Board member has been elected, the OWASP Foundation will obtain your contact details to ensure everyone has received the Board induction books and Board Source either electronically or physically.

 The current induction resouces and books are:

 - [Nonprofit Kit For Dummies 6th Edition](https://www.amazon.com/gp/product/1119835720/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 - [Robert's Rules of Order, Newly Revised 12th Edition](https://www.amazon.com/Roberts-Rules-Order-Newly-Revised/dp/1541736699/ref=sr_1_1?keywords=roberts+rules+of+order+newly+revised+12th+edition&qid=1642176682&sprefix=roberts%2Caps%2C118&sr=8-1) or the [Concise version](https://www.amazon.com/Roberts-Rules-Order-Newly-Revised/dp/1541797701/ref=sr_1_4?keywords=roberts+rules+of+order+newly+revised+12th+edition&qid=1642176682&sprefix=roberts%2Caps%2C118&sr=8-4).
 - [Board Source online training](https://boardsource.org/my-account/trainings/).
-A registration link will be given to all Board members, and they should undertake the training certificate found by clicking "My account" at the top, "Training" on the left side, and then "Certificate of Nonprofit Board Education Series".
+A registration link will be given to all Board members, and they should complete the training certificate found by clicking "My account" at the top, "Training" on the left side, and then "Certificate of Nonprofit Board Education Series".
 It will take approximately an hour.
 Please provide the certificate to the Operations Manager before signing the Commitment agreement.

 The Nonprofit Kit has sections relevant to the staff, and sections that are more relevant to the Board.
 It is recommended to read the entire thing, but as a Board member please read and understand Chapter 3: Prioritizing Your Board of Directors, Chapters 7-10, Chapter 12 Budgets, Chapter 13 Marketing and Branding, Part 3: Raising funds successfully.
 The Board's role is to set strategic direction, financial oversight, deliver the mission by setting and overseeing organizational goals and priorities, and lastly and most importantly, to help fundraise by seeking new corporate members, sponsors, grants, and large charitable donations.

 RONR is used in special and general Board meetings to manage the agenda and conduct business.
 You do not need to read the entire thing, but definitely read sections 44-45 for voting, 46 for elections, 47 for officers, 49 - 52 for Boards, 56-57 for bylaws.
 There are many other sections that are relevant, but RONR is more used during the establishment of an agenda, and understand and follow a process during meetings to avoid any perceptions or actuality of improper motions.
 The Executive Director has the full version for reference during meetings, so Directors may choose to buy and use the Concise version.
 If there is conflict in meaning or understanding, the full version will be consulted in meetings.

 Directors can either be reimbursed for the purchase of the books (particularly useful for eBooks), or the Foundation can send them to you.
+There are optional but still recommended books for [NonProfit Financial Oversight](https://www.amazon.com/gp/product/1974634205/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), [Nonprofit Marketing](https://www.amazon.com/gp/product/B00EEEOBGW/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), [Nonprofit Stragegy](https://www.amazon.com/gp/product/B07D1RHSF9/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), [Nonprofit Board Fundraising](https://www.amazon.com/Nonprofit-Hero-Steps-Successful-Fundraising-ebook/dp/B07H46K25M/ref=sr_1_5?keywords=nonprofit+fundraising&qid=1642186393&sprefix=nonprofit+fund%2Caps%2C121&sr=8-5), and more.
+The Foundation will reimburse reasonable requests for such books if you raise an expense claim per the expenses policy.

 ### Completing Director qualifications